AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused-data.md

 **Some information was used with permission from our friends at [Stitch](https://www.stitchdata.com/docs/integrations/saas/google-analytics).**

-Google Analytics Warehoused integration in Magento BI utilizes the GA [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/).
+Google Analytics Warehoused integration in MBI utilizes the GA [Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/).

 {:.bs-callout-info}
 In order to avoid unexpected or nonsensical results, confirm that any dimensions you use are compatible with the metric(s) you use in the Report Builder.
 You can check [here](https://developers.google.com/analytics/devguides/reporting/core/dimsmets).